Skater Style: Nail Skate Fashion for the Perfect Look

 Vans is one of the most popular skate brands, with everything from shoes to clothing.
 Photo: Vans

-Vans, founded in 1966, has been an integral part of skate culture since the 1970s.
-Known for its classic skate shoes, Vans has become more than just footwear—it’s a lifestyle.
-The brand has ventured into high fashion territory by collaborating with Supreme and Comme des Garçons.
+Vans, established in 1966, has been a cornerstone of skate culture since the 1970s.
+Renowned for its classic skate shoes, Vans has evolved beyond mere footwear to embody a lifestyle.
+The brand has ventured into high fashion through collaborations with labels like Supreme and Comme des Garçons.

 Supreme: The Cultural Phenomenon